What will I study?

 - preparing for examinations.

 You will be taught by a teaching team with expertise and knowledge of your subject.
 Postgraduate research students who have undertaken teacher training may also contribute to the teaching of tutorials under the supervision of the module leader.

-In addition to your studies in your Faculty, optional through practical study skills courses and workshops hosted within the University.
+In addition to your studies in your Faculty, optional academic support is available through practical study skills courses and workshops hosted within the University.

 The University operates on a 20-point common reporting scale for grades.
 Find out more about the common reporting scale.

 Each module you take will be assessed in the same semester in which you are taught.
 Assessment varies across subjects and modules, but is usually in the form of assessed coursework and exams at the end of the semester.
 Examinations are typically held during a dedicated exam diet with revision time provided beforehand.
 The course catalogue details assessment methods for each module.

 Students who fail the assessment for a particular module with a grade between 4.0 and 6.9 are offered an opportunity to resit the module.
 Reassessments are generally held in St Andrews in August unless a specific arrangement is in place with your home institution.